daisywani/daisywani/README.md

 ### Hello, My name is Daisy Wanirwoth 👋 :wave:

 I am a data analyst from Finland.
-I am currently doing a few personal studies at (https://www.datacamp.com/community/open-courses/)
+I am currently doing a few personal studies at [Datacamp] (https://www.datacamp.com/community/open-courses/)

 <!--
 **daisywani/daisywani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.